will62794/scimitar/README.md

 *Scimitar* is a tool for verifying the safety of distributed protocols based on the technique of *inductive proof decomposition*, a compositional approach for developing an inductive invariant in a way that aids automated synthesis and interpretability of the inductive proof.
 It was primarily developed for targeting safety verification of distributed protocols, but works for any TLA+ specifications accepted by TLC.
 Correctness of discovered invariants is formally verified using the [TLA+ proof system](https://tla.msr-inria.inria.fr/tlaps/content/Home.html) (TLAPS).

-More details on the ideas underlying the techniques used here can also be found in [this paper](https://arxiv.org/abs/2404.18048).
+More details on the ideas underlying the techniques used here can also be found in [this paper draft]([https://arxiv.org/abs/2404.18048](https://will62794.github.io/assets/papers/interpretable-verification-2024.pdf)).

 ## Setup